30 Sep 2021

 Aradale Lunatic Asylum, VIC

-Before awareness of mental health improved, mental asylums existed as hellish places for patients with a variety of disorders to be “cured”.
+Before our awareness of mental health improved, mental asylums were hellish places for patients where a variety of disorders were “cured”.

-Over that time staff inside this building administered terrifying procedures on its patients, resulting in over 13,000 deaths on the premises!
-Incredible.
-Paranormal activity here includes regular sightings of a mentally ill German cook, a young boy who wanders endlessly, and a nurse hopelessly lost in the halls.
-Visitors to its twice-weekly tours and paranormal researchers have regularly claimed to be scratched, pinched and pushed by a number of apparitions.
+Paranormal activity here includes regular sightings of a mentally ill German cook, a young boy who wanders endlessly, and a nurse who appears hopelessly lost in the halls.
+Visitors to its twice-weekly tours regularly claim to be scratched, pinched and pushed by a number of apparitions.